garysweaver/irie/README.md

 If you want to refactor your restful_json controllers, do it via modules/concerns, not subclassing. `include RestfulJson::Controller` defines various class attributes.
 These class attributes are shared by all descendants unless they are redefined.
 Ignoring this can lead to one controller overriding/altering the config of another.

-It's helpful to have a single module you maintain that contains all of the other modules to include in your service controllers, e.g. in `config/initializers/my_service.rb`, you might define this to have RestfulJson and its `authorize!` support:
+It's helpful to have a single module you maintain that contains all of the other modules to include in your service controllers, e.g. in `config/initializers/my_service.rb`:

 ```ruby
 module My